Welcome to PayPal!

 If you lose a claim under PayPal's Buyer Protection Policy in any country:

 - You must forfeit the full purchase price of the item plus the original shipping cost.
+This applies when you are the primary seller or a secondary seller of goods or services.
+For example, event ticketing agents, or online travel agents will forfeit the full purchase amount paid by the buyer.
 In some cases, you may not receive the item back.

 - You will not receive a refund of the PayPal fees that you paid in connection with the sale.